 6.15.1 Applicability to language

-The vulnerability discussed in ISO/IEC TR 24772-1:2019 subclause 6.15.3 does not apply to Python for integers.
+The vulnerability discussed in ISO/IEC 24772-1 subclause 6.15.3 does not apply to Python for integers.

 Operations on integers in Python cannot cause wrap-around errors because integers have no maximum size other than what the memory resources of the system can accommodate.